Encrypting with AES

 Hmm.
 Well, that’s just what it should look like if it’s properly enciphered, of course: random noise.
 But the only way to know if we successfully encrypted it, rather than just scrambling it irrevocably, is to try deciphering it again with the same key.

-Here’s what I came up with, and for obvious reasons it’s pretty similar to encipher, just with a few tweaks in appropriate places:
+The corresponding decipher program is pretty similar to encipher, as you’d expect, just with a few tweaks in the appropriate places:

 package main